amitmse/in_Python_/Neural Network/README.md

 # Types of neural networks and their applications:

 ## 01. Perceptron

-	The simplest and oldest model of Neuron, as we know it.
-Takes some inputs, sums them up, applies activation function and passes them to output layer.
+	The simplest and oldest model of neural network with only one neuron which takes inputs, sums them up, applies activation function and passes them to output layer.
 It's a Binary unit outputting "Yes/No" decisions with binary inputs.
-Logistic Regression is the best example with single perceptron / neuron.
+Logistic Regression is the best example with single perceptron.

-	Perceptron function is a step function.
-Transform the normal Perceptron into a sigmoid neuron using a sigmoid function.
+	Perceptron is a single layer neural network and a multi-layer perceptron is called Neural Networks.

 ## 02. Feedforward Neural Network (FFNN) / Artificial Neural Network